hectornieto/pyTSEB/docs/README_Notebooks.md

 ### ProcessLocalImage.ipynb
 #### Main input image
 The main input data in this case is an image containing the radiometric temperature(s).
 Any [GDAL compatible raster format](http://www.gdal.org/formats_list.html) should work except those based on datasets (i.e. HDF, netCDF, etc.).
-The input temperature data should be in degrees Celsius.
+The input temperature data should be in Kelvin.
 Depending on the TSEB model to use you have to be sure to include in the raster the following bands (in the given order):

 * Priestley-Taylor TSEB (**TSEB-PT**)
 	1. Radiometric surface temperature